shmuhammad2004/africanlp2022/content/home/hero.md

 +++

-Welcome!
-This is the website for virtual Africa NLP workshop January 27-28 at rstudio::conf 2020 in San Francisco, CA.
+Welcome to virtual Africa NLP workshop January 27-28 at 2022 in San Francisco, CA.

-This workshop provided a gentle introduction to machine learning and to tidymodels